aametwally/WEVOTE/README.md

 --metaphlan                   Run MetaPhlAn
 -c|--classfy                  Start the pipeline from the classification step. i.e., skip running individual tools
 ```

+### WEVOTE Output Format
+Each sequence classified by WEVOTE results in a single line of output.
+Output lines have tab-delimited fields; from left to right, they are:
+* The sequence ID, obtained from the FASTA header.
+* The number of tools that have classified the sequence.
+* The number of tools that agreed on WEVOTE decision.
+* Classification score.
+* Taxonomy ID used to classify the sequence by tool #1.
+This is 0 if the sequence is unclassified by tool #1.
+* Taxonomy ID used to classify the sequence by tool #1.
+This is 0 if the sequence is unclassified by tool #2.
+* Taxonomy ID used to classify the sequence by tool #1.
+This is 0 if the sequence is unclassified by tool #3.
+* Taxonomy ID used to classify the sequence by tool #1.
+This is 0 if the sequence is unclassified by tool #4.
+* Taxonomy ID used to classify the sequence by tool #1.
+This is 0 if the sequence is unclassified by tool #5.
+* The last field is the taxonomy ID assigned to the sequence by WEVOTE.
+This is 0 if the sequence is unclassified by WEVOTE.

 ### How to generate taxonomic profile from WEVOTE output: